-The system here is designed to help someone wanting scientific literature by formulating a proper characterisation of what they want, which will then be submitted to a search service.
+The (notional) system here is designed to help someone wanting scientific literature by formulating a proper characterisation of what they want, which will then be submitted to a search service.
 The patient and agent are therefore one.
-The example is also for more than a straightforward advisory case or simple action-achieving situation in Morik's sense, since the system has to engage in complex decisionmaking in its own right, exploiting technical knowledge the user cannot be expected to possess, to follow up the user's needs with literature-searching actions; and I am assuming the system makes use of a range of domain and task knowledge sources relevant to different aspects of this type of literature search situation (Belkin, Seeger and Wersig 1983; Brooks 1986; Daniels 1987).7 The system outputs in the dialogue which follows are annotated to indicate, summarily, the respective contributions made to them by the application model and by linguistic discourse mechanisms assumed to cover broader pragmatic aspects of a Gricean sort as well as narrower matters of expression, both within and between sentences.
+The example is also for more than a straightforward advisory case or simple action- achieving situation in Morik's sense, since the system has to engage in complex decision-making in its own right, exploiting technical knowledge the user cannot be expected to possess, to follow up the user's needs with literature-searching actions; and I am assuming the system makes use of a range of domain and task knowledge sources relevant to different aspects of this type of literature search situation (Belkin, Seeger and Wersig 1983; Brooks 1986; Daniels 1987).
+[Note that these authors interpret "user model" more narrowly than I am doing.
+Daniels' user model characterises static, essentially objective, decision properties of the patient providing a context for his actual literature need.]
+The system outputs in the dialogue which follows are annotated to indicate, summarily, the respective contributions made to them by the application model and by linguistic discourse mechanisms assumed to cover broader pragmatic aspects of a Gricean sort as well as narrower matters of expression, both within and between sentences.
 The application contributions to the system output can be either seeking or supplying application information.
 In the annotations A = indicates application contributions, L = linguistic contributions.